Lost-Outpost/dragonborn/GAMEPLAY.md

 ## Gear

-Dragonborn does not currently include an artifacts mod.
-But there are mods and patches that balance Creation Club items and [Thamaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) takes care of balancing vanilla enchanted items and gear.
+### Rebalanced Items

+- [Antiquary](https://www.nexusmods.com/skyrimspecialedition/mods/44413) - Antiquary is an artifact overhaul, turning vanilla’s boring and underpowered artifacts into the relics of legend they’re meant to be.

 ### New Gear

-- [Dawnguard Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/25094) - Completes the Dawnguard weapon collection and distributes the armor weapons to the members as well.
+- [Dawnguard Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/25094) - Completes the Dawnguard weapon collection and distributes the armor weapons to the members as well. `NOTE: Contains many custom edits for this modlist`

 - [New Armory Series - Ashen Weapons](https://www.nexusmods.com/skyrimspecialedition/mods/72728)
 - [New Armory Series - Lunar Weapons](https://www.nexusmods.com/skyrimspecialedition/mods/69438)